 The main mehrab of the Solomonian Mosque, a great deal of the original interior survives in the area of the Herodian staircases, although not in the area now renovated for use as a mosque.
 It extends over an area of about four acres and a half, and is the largest roofed area in the Masjid al-Aqsa Mosque complex.
 Visitors are rarely permitted to enter the areas with Herodian finishes.
 The structure is also known as the Stables of Solomon, pointing to the tradition of Crusader understanding of the structure dating back to 1099 CE.

 In December 1996 the new mosque was officially inaugurated as el-Marwani Mosque.
 In co-ordination with the al-Aqsa Institution for the Renovation of Islamic Sites in the Galilee, and under the supervision of the Islamic Waqf in Jerusalem, thousands of young volunteers from al-Quds, Galilee and the Naqab participated in refurbishing the Musalla al Marwani.
 Carpets for its interior were donated by the Arab Republic of Egypt in 1996 CE.

-Stairs leading to the south-eastern chamber (upper left) commonly known as the Maqam e Maryam Place of the Virgin Mary.
-This is a small room containing a domed cavity in the floor, according to the tradition this is the site of cradle of Jesus, where Mary placed him at the age of 40 days.
+A small room in the south-eastern corner of the Musalla al-Marwani contains a domed cavity in the floor, according to the tradition this is the site of cradle of Jesus, where Mary placed him at the age of 40 days.